 1 – Does my business need a digital marketing presence?

 If your business is selling a product or service, we anticipate that you would benefit from a digital marketing plan.
-Success in digital marketing comes from being there at the right time and advertising to the right people – Digital marketing, be in it to win it!
+Success in digital marketing comes from being there at the right time and advertising to the right people – your target market.
+Digital marketing: be in it to win it!

 We have seen very significant advances in targeting methods across all digital marketing platforms over the last few years.
 These advances have made it possible to pinpoint your ideal target audience and to serve ads to as many of these people as your budget will allow.
 If your targeting is formulated correctly, wasted spend would be significantly minimalised.